 3) Address life-threatening wounds first.
 Spinal injuries rarely occur without other, serious trauma to the body.
 Look for wounds in the abdomen, chest, neck and thigh area that could be life-threatening.
 While spinal injuries are very serious, fatalities most often occur from the wounds that result from an injury that also affected the spine, not the spinal injury itself.
 Place pressure on wounds and do what you can to control serious bleeding while you wait for medical personnel to arrive.
 Remember to keep the neck still and aligned at all times.

 4) Adjust CPR technique.
 If the person shows no signs of breathing or other movement, begin CPR.
-However, do not tilt the head back in order to open up their airway.
-If they have no pulse, begin doing chest compressions.
+If their head is positioned at an angle that has closed off their airway, do not tilt it back in order to open it up.
+This could cause more damage to the spine and surrounding nerves.
+If you are unable to find a pulse, start doing chest compressions.4

 5) Do not remove helmet.
 If the person is wearing a helmet (bicycle, football, motorcycle, etc.) do not remove it.
 This movement could cause more damage to the spine.